 Pan Am Season 1: I’ve heard lots of good things about this show, but sadly it got cancelled after but one season.
 Still this looks like a good time to catch up and see what I missed.

-Tales of the Night: In my Movie Recon I noted that I was totally on board with seeing this film and I still am.
-Maybe now that its out on video I'll actually get the chance to.
+Tales of the Night: Previously, I noted that I was totally on board with seeing this film and I still am.
+Maybe now that it’s out on video I’ll actually get the chance to.

 The Paperboy: This star studded vehicle (John Cusack, Nicole Kidman, Zac Effron, Matthew McConaughay) got so many terrible reviews I just have to see it.